a.k.a Mad Mouse, Wilde Maus, Zig Zag Coaster, Twister Coaster

 ALLAN HERSCHELL COMPANY WILD MOUSE

 Allan Herschell is pretty much synonymous with wild mouse coasters.
 Other than their Little Dipper line of kiddie coasters, Allan Herschell only produced wild mouse coasters.
 Their first one opened at Riverside Park in Indiana, USA in 1958 and they went on to build over 50 more before being acquired by Chance Rides in 1970.
 Allan Herschell developed three lines of wild mouse coasters and produced 34 Mad Mouse units, 5 smaller Mite Mouse units and 8 large Monster Mouse units.
-They also produced 3 Mad Mouse to Monster Mouse conversion kits, but only two Mad Mouse coasters remain operating today (in 2016) at Joyland Amusement Park in Texas and Little Amerricka in Ohio (pictured).
+They also produced 3 Mad Mouse to Monster Mouse conversion kits, but only two Mad Mouse coasters remain operating today at Arnolds Park in Iowa and Little Amerricka in Wisconsin.

 GERSTLAUER WILD MOUSE